OctopusDeploy/docs/docs/deploying-applications/variables/scoping-variables.md

 - The current machine
 - Roles applied to the current machine and targeted by the current step
 - Roles applied to the current machine
-- The target tenant (if tenant-features are enabled)
+- The target tenantÂ (if tenant-features are enabled)
 - The target tenant-tag (if tenant-features are enabled)
 - The target environment
 - The target channel (if channels are enabled)